 Adequately drying apples in the oven can take up to 25 hours.
 Fruit does not dry evenly in a microwave and can easily scorch and burn.
-Apples are good for sun drying in the correct environment but require a minimum temperature of 85 F and less than 60% humidity.
+Apples are a good candidate for sun drying in the correct environment but require a minimum temperature of 85°F and humidity less than 60%.
 In Illinois, sun drying is not recommended.

-Select mature, firm apple varieties such as Gala, Honey Crisp, Granny Smith, or Fuji.
+Select mature, firm apple varieties such as gala, honey crisp, granny smith, or fuji apples.

-Prepare Apples for Drying
+Prepare apples for drying

-Peeled apples dry faster than unpeeled apples.
-Wash well, cut, if desired, and core.
-Apples can be dehydrated in rings, 1/4 to 1/2 inch thick slices, in quarters, or eighths.
+Unpeeled apples dry faster.
+Wash well, pare, if desired, and core.
+Apples can be dehydrated in rings, 1/4 to 1/2-inch thick slices, in quarters, or in eighths.

-Pretreat apples in ascorbic acid or an antidarkening/ antimicrobial solution for 10 minutes.
+Pretreat apples in Ascorbic acid or an antidarkening/ antimicrobial solution for 10 minutes.
 Remove from the solution and drain well.
-Sodium bisulfite or sulfite dips are the most effective against browning for long-term storage of dried apples but cannot be used for people with asthma.

-Blanching apples or using ascorbic acid dips are useful for short-term storage.
+Sodium bisulfite or sulfite dips are the most effective against browning for long term storage of dried apples but cannot be used for people with asthma.
+Blanching apples or using Ascorbic acid dips are useful for short-term storage.

-No pretreatment is an option, but apples will continue to brown during and after drying, which can affect the flavor and vitamins of the fruit.
+You can choose not to pretreat, but apples will continue to brown during and after drying and may affect flavor and vitamins in the fruit.